Welcome to Bermuda!

 Bowling

-Bermuda has many 10-pin bowling enthusiasts and several bowling leagues including the Summer Classic.
-There is a Commercial Bowling League and Junior Bowling League.
-Members include Barracuda, Cow Pollies, Dolphins, Goldfish, Hinds, Jellyfish, Mackerel, Piranhas, Porgies, Sharks, Tuna and Wahoo.
+Bermuda Bowling Federation.
+Phone 441-298-5184.
+PO Box HM 2626, HM KX.
+Bermuda has many 10-pin bowling enthusiasts and several bowling leagues and lanes.
 Some of Bermuda's bowling enthusiasts participate in international events.
-Two won the Silver Medal in the 1998 Commonwealth Games.
-Visitors are always welcome.
-The two facilities are:
+Two won the Silver Medals in Commonwealth Games.

 Boxing